linkedin/data-integration-library/docs/parameters/job.commit.policy.md

 ## Description

-`job.commit.policy` specifies how to job state will be committed when some of its tasks failed.
-Valid values are "full", and "successful".
+`job.commit.policy` specifies how the job state will be committed when some of its tasks failed.
+Valid values are:
 - full: Commit output data of a job if and only if all of its tasks successfully complete.
-- partial: Deprecated, the replacement is "SUCCESSFUL"
 - successful: Commit output data of tasks that successfully complete.
+- partial: Deprecated, the replacement is "successful"

 [back to summary](summary.md#essential-gobblin-core-properties)